Gian Rinaldo Carli

-Gian Rinaldo Carli (1720–1795), also known by other names, was an Italian economist, historian, and antiquarian.
+Gian Rinaldo Carli (11 April 1720 – 22 February 1795), also known by other names, was a Venetian economist, historian, and antiquarian.

 Name

 "Gian Rinaldo Carli" is the modern Italian form of his name, which may also appear as "Gianrinaldo Carli" or "Gian-Rinaldo Carli".
 His Delle Monete was credited to "Conte Don Gianrinaldo Carli-Rubbi".
 In this name, conte is the Italian form of "count", don is an honorific derived from the Latin dominus ("lord, master"), "Gian" is the most common Italian diminutive for Giovanni, and his surname has been hyphenated with his wife's.
 His Degli Anfiteatri was credited to "Commendatore Conte Don Gianrinaldo Carli", where commendatore is the Italian form of "commander", from his knightly honors.
 He signed his name in Latin as "Johannes Rinaldus Comes Carlius".
 In early English sources, his name also appears as "Giovanni Rinaldo, Count of Carli", and "Giovanni Rinaldo, Count of Carli-Rubbi".

 Life

-Giovanni Rinaldo Carli was born at Capo d'Istria in the Republic of Venice (now Koper in Slovenia) on April 11, 1720, the eldest child of Count Rinaldo Carli and Cecilia Imberti.
+Giovanni Rinaldo Carli was born at Capo d'Istria in the Republic of Venice (now Koper in Slovenia) on 11 April 1720, the eldest child of Count Rinaldo Carli and Cecilia Imberti.

 He distinguished himself as a student and young scholar.
 In 1744, at the age of 24, he was appointed by the Venetian Senate to the University of Padua's newly established professorship of astronomy and navigation.
 At the same time, he was entrusted with superintendence over the Venetian marine.
 During these years he was part of a major dispute in Italian academia over the existence of sorcerers, with the vast majority of the academics siding with the Girolamo Tartarotti against the Marquis of Maffei and Count Carli's sharp scepticism.
 He filled his offices ably for seven years before resigning them to study economics and history.
-He works on economics attracted the attention of Leopold of Tuscany, afterwards emperor, who placed him at the head of his economics council and board of public instruction in 1765.
+His works on economics attracted the attention of Leopold of Tuscany, afterwards emperor, who placed him at the head of his economics council and board of public instruction in 1765.
 In 1769, he became privy councillor and, in 1771, president of a new council of finances.
 In his old age, he was relieved of the duties of these offices while continuing to receive their income.
 During his leisure, he produced works on Italian history and other topics.

-Count Carli died of illness at Cusano in Milan on February 22, 1795.
+Count Carli died of illness at Cusano in Milan on 22 February 1795.